soyjuanmalopez/spotify-java/Spotify.md

 ### Java 11

 The Java version used for the training project is Java 11.
-With this, you can work without any problem, but if you want to use another version*, you can find the JDK you want at this link [Download Java 11 JDK](https://www.oracle.com/java/technologies/downloads/#java11).
+With this, you can work without any problem, but if you want to use another version*, you can change the JDK you want at this link, for exemple [Java 8 JDK](https://www.oracle.com/java/technologies/downloads/#java8).

 In addition, it has a step-by-step installation guide for the JDK in case the IDE used does not download it automatically.
 In our case,